 4. Google Meet - Simplest Free Option With Gemini AI

-Google Meet's free tier gives you 60-minute meetings with up to 100 participants - 20 minutes longer than Zoom's free limit.
-For recruiting teams on Google Workspace, Meet is built directly into Gmail and Google Calendar, which means interview links auto-generate when you create a calendar event.
+Google Meet’s free tier gives you 60-minute meetings with up to 100 participants - 20 minutes longer than Zoom’s free limit.
+Recruiting teams on Google Workspace get Meet built directly into Gmail and Google Calendar, which means interview links auto-generate when you create a calendar event.
 Zero extra steps.

-Google Meet's simplest advantage is that it runs entirely in the browser.
-Candidates don't need to download anything - they click a link and they're in.
-For recruiters who interview candidates across varying levels of technical comfort, removing the "download this app" step matters more than feature lists suggest.
+Google Meet’s simplest advantage is that it runs entirely in the browser.
+No download is required - candidates click a link and they’re in.
+Recruiters who interview candidates across varying levels of technical comfort find that removing the “download this app” step matters more than feature lists suggest.

 - Pricing: Free (60-min limit), Business Starter $6/user/mo, Business Standard $12/user/mo